exoticorn/curlywas/README.md

 #### SIMD

-Intrinsics are available for all WASM SIMD instructions, except for `i8x16.shuffle` and the relaxed SIMD extensions.
+Intrinsics are available for all WASM SIMD instructions, except for the relaxed SIMD extensions.
 For instructions that refer to lanes, i.e. `*.extract_lane*`, `*.replace_lane`, `v128.store*_lane`, and
 `v128.load*_lane`, the lane number follows the vector argument.
 For example: